Online Penny Stock Trading

 Return to Top

-Penny stocks are issued over-the-counter (OTC) through institutions such as the OTCBB (over-the-counter bulletin board) and the Pink Sheets.
+Penny stocks are issued over-the-counter (OTC) through institutions such as the OTCBB (over-the-counter bulletin board) and Pink Sheets.
 These are common stocks which lack market capitalization.
 Sometimes they’re brand new, but sometimes they’ve been de-listed from the stock exchanges.

 Sometimes it is not the company itself that participates in this promotional manipulation but traders attempting to exploit the market through its volatility.